 - Save money.
-International money transfer providers offer better value for money for your business.
+International money transfer providers offer you and your business better value for money.

 - Get the best exchange rate.
-You can use transfer options like forward contracts or choose when to repatriate your funds to Canada in order to take advantage of the highest exchange rate.
+You can use transfer options like forward contracts or choose when to repatriate your funds to Canada in order to take advantage of the best exchange rate.

 - Fees apply.
-You will need to be willing to pay transfer fees when repatriating funds to Canada.
+You’ll need to be willing to pay transfer fees when repatriating funds to Canada.

 Things to avoid with international payments for online sellers